napari/napari.github.io/0.4.15/_sources/howtos/layers/image.md

 [`np.asarray`](https://numpy.org/doc/stable/reference/generated/numpy.asarray.html)
 on it you get back a numpy array.

-The great thing about napari support of array-like objects is that you get to keep on using your favorite array libraries without worrying about any conversions as we'll handle all of that for you.
+The great thing about napari support array-like objects is that you get to keep on using your favorite array libraries without worrying about any conversions as we'll handle all of that for you.